-- Four Stars Development Ltd & Gould Developments Ltd (the submitter) is lodging a plan change application to the Operative Selwyn District Pan to change the zoning of the 53.89 ha application site from Rural Inner Plains Zone Living Z Zone. - 2.
+- Dunweavin 2020 Limited (the submitter) is lodging a plan change application to the Operative Selwyn District Pan to change the zoning of the 12.969 ha application site from Rural Inner Plains Zone to Living Z Zone. - 2.
 The application has outlined the background to and reasons for the requested plan change. - 3.
 The amendments to the Operative Plan are outlined in the application.
 No adverse environmental effects are anticipated by the change of zoning, however the potential environmental effects of implementation of the application have been described in the relevant sections of the application. - 4.
 Any change to a plan needs to be evaluated in accordance with section 32 of the Resource Management Act.
-Selwyn District Council has also required submitters for rezoning applications to prepare a section 32 assessment in support of the application. - 5.
+Selwyn District Council has also required submitters for re-zoning applications to prepare a section 32 assessment in support of the application. - 5.
 Section 32 states: